-Today marks the 40th anniversary of Zofia Stryjeńska`s death, one of the greatest Polish artist of the 20th century.
+Zofia Stryjeńska was one of the greatest Polish artist of the 20th century.
 Her art deco painting was inspired by Polish folk and religious beliefs.
 She was also a graphic artist, book illustrator, as well as designer of kilims, toys, posters and costumes.

 She designed a kilim for the Emperor of Japan Hirohito and costumes for Szymanowski`s “Harnasie” ballet.
 She also colaborated in architecture projects decorating the interior of Wedel`s cafe and the “Batory” and “Piłsudski” Polish passenger ships.
-In Warsaw we can admire her polychrome on the “House under the Lion” at the Market Square and the “Highlander Dance” painting in the lobby of the Wedel`s House at Puławska Street.
+In Warsaw we can admire her polychrome on the “House under the Lion” on the Market Square and the “Highlander Dance” painting in the hallway of the Wedel`s House on Puławska Street.

 After World War II she left Poland cause she didn`t want to live in a communistic country.
 She never came back.
 Zofia Stryjeńska died in Geneve on 28 of February 1976.